 Editor’s Note: As we have suggested before on this blog, prion disease is impossible to stop.
 As a cluster of prion disease appeared last week in the human population near Vancouver, Canadian official’s today have announced that eradicating prion disease (chronic wasting disease or CWD) from the deer population will be impossible.
 Now, the goal is to control the spread in the wild deer, elk and moose populations.
 If only they would make such admissions on prion disease in people and livestock.
-(Known as Creutzfeldt-Jakobs and Alzheimer’s disease in people and Mad Cow disease and scrapie in livestock.
+(Known as Creutzfeldt-Jakob disease and Alzheimer’s disease in people and Mad Cow disease and scrapie in livestock.
 All are caused by the same contagion–prions).

-Unfortunately, deadly prions are deadly prions regardless of the species victimized.
 Therefore, making different assumptions about the characteristics of prion disease in different host species is flawed.
 Claiming that there is not a common denominator in prion disease between species is reckless.
 In other words, if prion disease is unstoppable and incurable in wildlife, we can and should make the same assumptions regarding prion disease in people and livestock.
 The stakes are too high in this life-and-death race with a contagion that migrates, mutates and multiplies.

-Hunters should take note that it is not safe to even touch an animal that has Chronic Wasting disease.
+Hunters should take note that it is not safe to even touch an animal that has chronic wasting disease.
 Deadly prions are known to be in blood, saliva, feces, urine and tissue of infected mammals.
 Your knife and saw will become infected and permanently contagious.
 Same goes for the butcher shop that processes one.
 If your game processor has ever processed a contaminated animal, the facility is exposing every carcass that follows it down the production line.
 Despite what officials say, it is impossible to sterilize these facilities.

 Experts say it may not be possible to eliminate chronic wasting disease (a deadly and contagious prion disease) in deer and elk in Canada.
 The fatal infectious disease is so well established in Saskatchewan and Alberta that the federal government and some provinces are rethinking how to deal with what is commonly known as CWD.